nextcloud/backup/README.md

 - uploading a parent RP after a dependant incremental backup does not remove the 'orphan' tag
 - Importing a Restoring Point using `backup:point:scan` from an external folder
 - Add remote instance to `backup:point:details`
-- encrypting exported setup with a passphrase
+- encrypting the exported setup with a passphrase